-An asterisk () next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
+An asterisk (\) next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
 The radiologic technology program length is 96 weeks of contact time, which is scheduled over approximately 24 months.

-The total cost of the Associate of Applied Science in Radiologic Technology program is \$52,670, comprised of \$50,470 for tuition and \$2,200 for course fees.
-Tuition includes course textbooks, except nonconsumable textbooks will remain the property of Dorsey College.
-Two complimentary "medical scrub" uniforms are provided to all students enrolled in the program.
+For students starting their program before August 11, 2025, the total cost of the Associate of Applied Science in Radiologic Technology program is \$52,670, comprised of \$50,470 for tuition and \$2,200 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$53,700 comprised of \$51,500 for tuition and \$2,200 for course fees.
+Tuition includes course etextbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
+Two complimentary "medical scrub" uniforms and an electronic device are provided to all students enrolled in the program.
 Dorsey College will pay the cost one time for radiologic technology program graduates to challenge a registration examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.